JohnEarnest/Decker/docs/lilt.md

 - `name`: the filename of the item.
 - `type`: the extension including a dot (like `.txt`), if any, always converted to lowercase.

-2) `read[]` recognizes several types of file by extension and will interpret each appropriately:
+2) `read[x hint]` recognizes several types of file by extension and will interpret each appropriately:

 - if the `hint` argument is the string `"array"`, the file will be read as an _array interface_ with a default `cast` of `u8`.
 - `.gif` files are read as _image interfaces_.